 Yes.
 To see the most dangerous corridors and intersections (the “high-injury network”), as well as San Francisco’s progress in fixing these streets, visit Vision Zero SF.

-Nearly 100 people are seriously injured, and approximately 20 people are killed annually in traffic violence.
+Annually, nearly 100 people are seriously injured, and approximately 20 people are killed annually in crashes and collisions.

-No. The leading illegal traffic behaviors, which lead to injury or death, are speeding, not stopping at red lights/stop signs, improper turns, and not yielding to pedestrians.
+Distracted driving is very dangerous.
+But the leading illegal traffic behaviors that lead to injury or death are 1) speeding; 2) failing to stop at red lights/stop signs; 3) improper turns; and 4) not yielding to pedestrians.

-Only 12% of streets account for over 70% of all crashes (motorists, motorcyclists, bicyclists, and pedestrians).
-Targeting engineering, enforcement, and education efforts to fix 18 miles of its most dangerous streets a year will ensure the City meets its Vision Zero goal of ending all serious and fatal traffic-related injuries by 2024.
+Just 13% of San Francisco streets account for over 75% of all crashes (involving motorists, motorcyclists, bicyclists, and pedestrians).
+If the City makes targeted fixes along 18 miles of these dangerous streets per year, it will meet its Vision Zero goal of ending all serious and fatal traffic-related injuries by 2024.